inclusive-design/adaptive-palette/docs/devDoc/Storage.md

   `{ category, text }` pairs the user turned down; `pending`, suggestions not answered yet; and `learntUpTo`, the id and timestamp of the last message "Suggest updates" read.
 See [AboutMe.md](../AboutMe.md).

-`aboutMe` arrived in version 2.
-Each store is created only when it is not there already, so a version-1 database gains `aboutMe` on its next `open()` and keeps its messages and settings.

 ## Which backend a page gets